ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-webots.rst

 #.
 Ability to add OpenStreetMap and run the simulator in environments very similar to reality.

-How to Connect Your Own World with Ardupilot
+How to Connect Your Own World with ArduPilot
 ============================================

 WorldInfo